The GHS & St Hilda's Old Scholars Association (OSA) is proud of its membership of over 10 000 women.

 Year Representatives are an important link between members of their cohort, the School and the OSA.
-Typically one or two Old Scholars represent their year group and are a central point of contact for the exchange of information.
-Year Representatives assist the Communication and Engagement Office by updating alumni data, encouraging colleagues to attend special events, initiating reunions and supporting the activities of the Old Scholars' Association.
+Typically, one or two Old Scholars represent their year group and are a central point of contact for the exchange of information.
+Year Representatives assist the Department of Communications & Engagement by updating alumni data, encouraging colleagues to attend special events, initiating reunions and supporting the activities of the Old Scholars' Association.

-To volunteer as a Year Representative or receive contact details regarding your Year Representatives please contact the Alumni Officer at email@example.com.
+To volunteer as a Year Representative or receive contact details regarding your Year Representatives please contact the Alumni Coordinator at firstname.lastname@example.org.